The New Oil Isn’t Oil: What Tech Won’t Say Out Loud | Max Fuega™

 The Cost of Being Deprioritized

-None of this requires collapse.
-It only requires ranking.
+None of this requires a dramatic failure.
+It only requires a system that ranks demand.

-Once electricity is treated as a strategic input instead of a shared service, deprivation stops looking like failure and starts looking like efficiency.
+When electricity is treated primarily as a strategic input rather than a broadly shared utility, deprivation can start to resemble efficiency.

 When the Switch Stops Being Public

-Most people still imagine control of the electric grid as a government lever — something centrally regulated, evenly balanced, and publicly overseen.
-In reality, modern grids no longer operate through centralized authority alone.
-They are governed just as much by contracts, incentives, interconnection queues, and long-term planning decisions that happen far from public view.
+Many people still picture the electric grid as something controlled primarily by government regulators, centrally managed and evenly distributed.
+In practice, it is shaped just as much by contracts, financial incentives, interconnection queues, and long-term planning decisions that rarely draw public attention.

 How Control Moves Quietly in Plain Sight

-AI systems scale rapidly.
-Capital concentrates quickly.
-Infrastructure adapts slowly.
-When those forces collide, advantage naturally flows to the entities that can plan decades ahead, absorb upfront costs, and lock in certainty before scarcity becomes visible.
-This is less sabotage and more how markets behave when demand accelerates faster than public systems were designed to handle.
+AI systems expand quickly.
+Capital can be deployed just as fast.
+Physical infrastructure, however, takes years to plan, permit, and build.
+When those timelines diverge, advantage tends to favor the organizations that can commit early, absorb large upfront costs, and secure long-term certainty before constraints become obvious.
+What follows is less about sabotage and more about how markets respond when demand accelerates faster than public systems were built to accommodate.

 What This Doesn’t Mean — And What It Does